ferencberes/wsdm-spotify-challenge-2019/README.md

 In this repository, we present the solution of the team Definitive Turtles for ACM WSDM Cup 2019 [Spotify Sequential Skip Prediction Challenge](https://www.crowdai.org/challenges/spotify-sequential-skip-prediction-challenge) that reached 10th place on the final leaderboard.

+You can read our solution [report](https://people.eng.unimelb.edu.au/jianzhongq/wsdm19-cup-reports/) on the [website](https://people.eng.unimelb.edu.au/jianzhongq/wsdm19-cup-reports/reports/report16.pdf) of the WSDM19 conference.

 # Requirements

 - Python 3.5 conda environment